For questions about the application process or grant requirements, contact your GAP Project Officer.

 C. System for Award Management (SAM)

 For EPA to process grant awards or make payments to grant recipients, the tribe or consortium must provide a valid Data Universal Numbering System (DUNS) number and maintain an active SAM registration.
 SAM requirements apply to all federal funding.

-SAM registration must be renewed at least annually.
-EPA recommends that tribes renew their SAM registration by February 1 to avoid a lapse in GAP funding.
-Visit SAM.gov to register or update an existing registration.
+SAM registration must be renewed at least annually and entities registering in SAM must submit a notarized letter appointing an authorized Entity Administrator.
+EPA recommends that tribes renew their SAM registrations by December 1 to avoid a lapse in GAP funding.
+To register in SAM or update an existing registration, go to SAM.gov.

-- a summary of the tribe’s location, history, culture, membership, and other related information (i.e., is it compacting or self-governance, audit schedule, description of other programs the tribe administers, number of employees, description of personnel and financial policies and procedures, and any history of administrative or financial issues);
+- A summary of the tribe or consortium’s location, history, culture, membership, and other related information (i.e., is it compacting or self-governance, audit schedule, description of other programs the tribe administers, number of employees, description of personnel and financial policies and procedures, and any history of administrative or financial issues).

-- a list of other environmental funding sources/amounts (both federal and non-federal) that the tribe has managed or plans to pursue.
+- A list of other environmental funding sources/amounts (both federal and non-federal) that the tribe or consortium has managed or plans to pursue.